DanHodges/TheologicalDictionary/council-of-ephesus-431-a-d-first.md

 # Council Of Ephesus (431 A.D.), First
-Definition of Council Of Ephesus (431 A.D.), First coming soon.
+The definition of Council Of Ephesus (431 A.D.), First is coming soon!